qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

       }
 ---

-Step 2(a) has been stasified.
-Now we must figure out how to apply the QESA algorithm.
+Step 2(a) is now complete, now we must figure out how to apply the QESA algorithm.
 It is stated as follows: